Prof-Heinstein/GameDev-LinearAlgebra/Session-notes/Session3.md

 Question: Does the order of matrix multiplication matter?
 In other words, is $M_1M_2 = M_2M_1$?

-Another way to think about this question: can we think of two linear transformations that, after applying one after another, DOESN'T end up at the send spot?
+Another way to think about this question: can we think of two linear transformations that, after applying one after another, DOESN'T end up the same?

 Example: Let's consider a shear, then a 90 degree rotation.